lesaux/ansible-kubeadm/README.md

 ```
 Where 192.168.0.104, 192.168.0.105 and 192.168.0.106 are your master nodes.

 The docker-ce module was taken on Galaxy.

+During a deployment, the kubeconfig file is copied to the current working directoy.

+You can either copy to `~/.kube/config` or add `--kubeconfig ./kubeconfig` to run `kubectl`

 ## 1) Addons